MayMay4545/xinmeifu/contents/home.md

 **Capital Normal University**, Master of Computer Technology (2018 – 2021)
 • GPA: 3.75

-**Tianjin University of Science and Technology**, Honours Bachelor of Internet of Things Engineering (2014 – 2018)
+**Tianjin University of Science and Technology**, Bachelor of Internet of Things Engineering (2014 – 2018)
 • GPA: 3.98 (top 1%)

 #### Research Interests